 - Consider being a part of clinical trials and experimental therapies.

 - You don’t have to accept your prognosis.

 Remember that there isn’t a standard of treatment for pericardial mesothelioma.
-Take this into account when considering your treatment options.
+Take this into account when considering your Treatment Options.
 Every patient is different, and there are always people living longer than before.
-Learn more in our free Mesothelioma Veterans Guide.
+Learn More in our free Mesothelioma Veterans Packet.